General guidelines and process

 Virtual currency that can be monetized, resold, or converted to physical or digital products and services or otherwise exit the virtual world (e.g., Bitcoin); sale of stored value or credits maintained, accepted and issued by anyone other than the seller.

-If Tictail is presented with specific cases that do not fall within the guidelines described above, but in Tictail's reasonable view breach established moral and ethical boundaries or do not meet our standards of quality, Tictail reserves the right to unilaterally terminate the account.
+If Tictail is presented with specific cases that do not fall within the categories described above, but in our reasonable view breach established moral and ethical boundaries, pose elevated financial and legal risk, or fail to meet our standards of quality, Tictail reserves the right to unilaterally terminate the account.

 Reporting an infringement